CZiFan/CZiFan.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student in the Center for Data Science supervised by [Professor Dong](http://faculty.bicmr.pku.edu.cn/~dongbin/) of Peking University, Beijing.
+I am a Ph.D. student in the Center for Data Science supervised by  of Peking University, Beijing.
 I work on deep learning in medical imaging and computer vision.

+I am pursuing my Ph.D. at the Center for Data Science at Peking University, Beijing, under the guidance of [Professor Dong](http://faculty.bicmr.pku.edu.cn/~dongbin/).
+My investigations center on multi-modal prognosis and treatment response prediction in tumors.

 ## Education
-- Sep.
-1, 2019, to present: Master of Data Science, Center for Data Science, Peking University.
+- From September 2019 to present: Ph.D. student in Data Science, Center for Data Science, Peking University.
-- Sep.
-1, 2015, to Jun.
-31, 2019: Bachelor's degree in Computer Science and Technology, College of Information Science and Engineering, Hunan University.
+- From September 2015 to June 2019: Bachelor's degree in Computer Science and Technology, College of Information Science and Engineering, Hunan University.

 ## Information
 - Email: czifan@pku.edu.cn